 16-21 August was Pride Week in Copenhagen.
 I’ve never been to any Pride events in Edmonton, and there weren’t any going on nearby where I lived in Germany, so I wanted to take advantage of living in a city and finally check out an event that I’d heard so many great things about.

 So on the morning of the 21st, I dragged my hungover ass out of bed and biked into the city to watch my very first Pride Parade.

 Copenhagen was certainly in the Pride spirit.

 I parked myself down on a spot in the middle of the parade about a half hour before it was scheduled to pass, and wiled away the time watching all sorts of characters walking by.

 Across from where I was standing there was a party happening in an apartment courtyard.
-What really struck me was how many children were there, and how it was so lovely to see that they were growing up in an environment that is accepting of everyone.
-It makes me happy to know that children are being taught that these groups of people that may be so different from them are still normal human beings.
+What really struck me was how many children were there, and it was so lovely to see that they were growing up in an environment that is accepting of everyone.
+It makes me happy to know that children are being taught that groups of people that may be so different from them are still normal human beings.

 I could feel the excitement in the air as the parade rounded the corner and into our view.

 The entire experience was incredible – and just what I needed.
 I’d been feeling really lousy about having to leave Germany, struggling to find an apartment, and being stingy with my money.
 To be surrounded by so much positive energy was just wonderful.